edinburghlivinglab/dds/_course-docs/report_1_skel.md

 ## Data

 * What data did you collect for the Fast Hack?
+What methods did you use to collect it, and how are you dealing with data management?
 * What other datasets, if any, did you use?
+How did you access them, and what are their properties (e.g., format, geographical and temporal coverage, relevance).

 # Initial Interpretation